These are general guidelines for Stud Book requirements and procedures.

-- $70.00 – annual entry fee per mare
+- $75.00 – annual entry fee per mare

-- $110.00– DNA laboratory fee for the foal
+- $120.00– DNA laboratory fee for the foal

-- Fees are discounted for returns completed online or by phone and paid with a credit card
+- Fees are discounted for returns completed online or by phone and paid with a credit card.

 A return will not be accepted unless it is completed correctly and all fees paid.

-Registering Ownership for Breeding
+Registering ownership for breeding

-A foal is recorded as being bred and owned by the person, partnership or entity that is the registered owner of the mare on the day the foal is born.
+A foal is recorded as being bred and owned by the person, partnership or entity who is the registered owner of the mare on the day the foal is born.
 The change of ownership or lease form needs to be completed accurately so that the correct breeder/owner of the foal is recorded in the Stud Book.

 If a previous owner has outstanding mare returns due, a new change of ownership or lease will not be recorded until the outstanding returns are lodged and paid for.
-Purchasers are urged to check the status of any mare they are considering buying either on the website or by contacting the Stud Book.
+Purchasers are urged to check the status of any mare they are considering buying, either on the website or by contacting the Stud Book.

-It is the responsibility of the stallion manager to lodge a Certificate of Service every season.
+The stallion manager is responsible for lodging a Certificate of Service every season.
 This form lists the mares covered during the season, and the first and last dates of service.
 The fee for this varies according to the number of mares covered.
 Once again, this can be done online or over the phone.

 Thoroughbreds in New Zealand and Australia are aged according to the date of the mare’s first cover.
-For example, the foal of a mare covered on or after 1 September 2012 will be deemed to commence its first year of life on 1 August 2013 regardless of its date of birth, provided that date of birth is consistent with such covering.
-However, the foal of a mare covered before 1 September 2012 will be deemed to have commenced its second year of life on 1 August 2013 regardless of when it is born (i.e. it will become a yearling on the day it is born).
+For example, the foal of a mare covered on or after 1 September 2017 will be deemed to commence its first year of life on 1 August 2018 regardless of its date of birth, provided that date of birth is consistent with such covering.
+However, the foal of a mare covered before 1 September 2017 will be deemed to have started its second year of life on 1 August 2018 regardless of when it is born (i.e. it will become a yearling on the day it is born).

 Every foal must be branded, microchipped, and parentage tested by 31 July of the season in which it was born.

 DNA for the parentage test is extracted from the bulbs of mane hair.
-DNA from both the sire and dam of the foal is required to complete the test.
+DNA from both the sire and dam of the foal is needed to complete the test.
 If the laboratory does not hold DNA from the mare, her owner will be asked to supply a mane hair sample so that the test can be completed.
 If DNA from the mare cannot be provided, i.e. she has died or been given away, the foal cannot be registered.
 Blood typing is no longer available as a means to confirm parentage.

-A horses entering New Zealand must be registered under our Rules of Racing and integrated into our Stud Book/Racing databases.
+Any horses entering New Zealand must be registered under our Rules of Racing and integrated into our Stud Book/Racing databases.